gabrielanhaia/macos-voice-type/README.md

 ## Troubleshooting

 ### "No audio captured"
-- Check microphone permissions in System Settings > Privacy & Security
+- Check microphone permissions in System Settings > Privacy & Security > Microphone
 - Make sure your microphone is working

 ### Shortcut doesn't work
-- Verify the shortcut is set in System Settings > Keyboard > Keyboard Shortcuts > Services
+- Make sure the shortcut is set in the Shortcuts app
-- Make sure "Voice Type" is checked/enabled
-- Try a different shortcut (some may be reserved)
+- Try a different key combination (some may conflict with other apps)
+- **Restart the app** where you want to use voice typing

+### Shortcut works in some apps but not others
+- Some apps (like Chrome) need to be restarted after setting up
+- Make sure VoiceType.app has Accessibility permission

 ### "Basso" error sound plays
 - Recording failed or transcription was empty